Reviem0/CompSci-Notes/Networks and Security/Network Layer/Transport Layers.md

 - Acknowledgement number: Implicit acknowledgements when data passed on.
 - Window size: Flow control, how many bytes we can receives.
 ![[Pasted image 20250525084613.png]]
-- Three-way Handshake: Client has to sent SYN to server, Server sends back a SYN-ACK, client has to ACK.
-Any point in chain breaks, info cannot be transmitted.
-	- Used to discard repeat packets, and resend lost ones.
-	- Both sides must have a common understanding of where the other is in the data stream.
 # TCP Reliability
 - Based on acknowledgements sent by receiver.
 - Sender must detect lost packets by not receiving acknowledgements.
 Can be lack of acknowledgement or issue with data that needs acknowledging.